 Who We Are

 Our team is composed of dedicated people who are passionate about making information available to the public.
 Our work includes partnerships with academic institutions and experts who help keep our data accurate and unbiased.
-Our partners include the Stanford Institute for Economic Policy Research (SIEPR), the Penn Wharton Budget Model, and Lynchburg College.
+Our partners include the Penn Wharton Budget Model, the Stanford Institute for Economic Policy Research (SIEPR), and Lynchburg College.

 We have begun documenting the processes and related controls we use to obtain, store, and present our government’s revenue, expenditures, and metrics data.
 Once the documentation is complete, we intend to engage a prominent accounting firm to confirm that our processes and controls are suitably designed and operate effectively to completely and accurately obtain and publish our data set.

 USAFacts is a not-for-profit, non-partisan resource of numbers and trends in government spending and results.
 While still in early development stage, we believe it will be the only comprehensive source of combined federal, state, and local public investment and results.
 Our information is drawn from public sources and is for anyone talking about or making decisions about our country – elected officials, government staff, journalists, business or community leaders, citizens, and residents.
 Our goals are to help inform active citizenship and fact-based debate, and advocate for transparency of and ease-of-access to public data.

 Will USAFacts always be free?
 Are there plans for a paid premium version?

 We are a not-for-profit organization committed to providing data and analysis for free.